• Skip to main content

 Departing from the typical white wine-based sauce, these NZ green-lipped mussels are steamed in sake and miso.
 Sorry white wine – this is some serious competition!

 Steaming NZ green mussels in white wine and serving with a cream sauce has its origins in French cuisine.
-Driven by the amazing qualities of green lipped mussels in New Zealand, this dish has taken on a whole new dimension and is served in many top restaurants across New Zealand.
+Driven by the amazing qualities of green-lipped mussels in New Zealand, this dish has taken on a whole new dimension and is served in many top restaurants across New Zealand.

 But what if we did this dish with a more East Asian influence.
 Sake instead of white wine.
 And some miso to add some earthy complexity.
 The first time I did this, I really didn’t know what to expect.
 Would this substitution work?